-Pachuquísmo was featured on the Joyce Theater JoyceStream and is a New England Foundation for the Arts 2019 National Dance Production Project.
-Tour Subsidies are available for presenters throughout the United States for the touring period 2020- 2023.
+Pachuquísmo is a New England Foundation for the Arts 2019 National Dance Production Project.
+Tour Subsidies are available for presenters throughout the United States for In-person presentations and virtual screenings for the touring period 2020- 2023.

 Pachuquísmo portrays the female experiences of the 1940’s Zoot Suit Riot era through tap dance, Mexican zapateado, live Jazz music, traditional Son Jarocho (from Veracruz, Mexico) and archival video.
 With a 9-person, all-female cast donning full zoot suits, the performance challenges gender roles and pulls the narrative of the Zoot Suit Riots out of the male-centered context.
 A multi-disciplinary show, Pachuquísmo explores history, culture, and rhythm through the lens of the Mexican American pachucas that American society tried to overlook.